 PIPA is an inspection scheme set up by the inflatable play industry to ensure that inflatable play equipment conforms to recognised safety standards.

-The scheme is supported by the Health and Safety Executive (HSE) who were consulted at every stage of its development.
+The scheme is supported by the HSE who were consulted at every stage of its development.
 The other HSE supported scheme is the Amusement Device Inspection Procedures Scheme (ADIPS).
 To see the HSE’s guidance on inflatables, click here.

 PIPA only covers inflatable play equipment within the scope of BS EN 14960.
 To find out more, click here.